-Prepare for Storm Season
+Prepare For Storm Season

+Statewide Roofing can help you Prepare For Storm Season.
 In truth, all year is pretty much tornado season in Oklahoma.
 But the prime conditions begin around late March and continue through August in a typical year.
 Oklahoma City, in fact, has more tornado strikes than any other city in the United States.

 Prepare Your Tornado Plan – Just as schools and offices have specific plans in the case of a tornado, so should you for your home.
 The first thing you need to do is designate your “shelter room.”
 If your house doesn’t have an underground storm shelter, you should choose the area that is the lowest, smallest, and most central.
 Often this is a cellar or basement, or it may be a central hallway or bathroom.
 Make sure you are as far as possible from outside walls and windows.